 Multiple chronic conditions increase the risk for poor outcomes, such as mortality or functional limitations.
 High-cost services, such as hospitalizations, emergency room visits and nursing facility care, also can affect member health.
-Evidence proves that frequent and consistent preventive care of chronic conditions lowers the onset of major conditions and decreases emergency room visits and readmissions.
+Frequent and consistent preventive care of chronic conditions can delay the onset of major conditions and decrease emergency room visits and readmissions.